Whew!: The Gauntlet of Villains

-The contestant stood at the beginning of a path lined with 10 cardboard caricatures of stereotypical villains, each with one arm raised as a barrier.
-He/she had 60 seconds, plus one extra second for every $100 earned in the main game, to reach the end of the path by correcting bloopers.
-If the contestant either responded incorrectly or failed to respond within two seconds, the correct answer was shown on a small screen embedded in the current villain's chest and Kennedy read a new blooper.
-A correct response led to the villain's arm being lowered so that the contestant could advance to the next one.
+The contestant stands at the beginning of a path lined with ten cardboard caricatures of stereotypical villains, each with one arm raised as a barrier.
+They have 60 seconds, plus one extra second for every $100 earned in the main game, to reach the end of the path by correcting bloopers as they are read out by the host.
+A correct response lowers the villain's arm and allows the contestant to proceed to the next one.
+If the contestant answers incorrectly or fails to respond within two seconds, the correct answer is displayed on a screen set into the villain's chest and Kennedy reads a new blooper.

-The contestant won $100 for each villain passed, or $25,000 for completing the Gauntlet.
-Since CBS had a $25,000 winnings limit in effect for its game shows at the time, any contestant who won this bonus round immediately retired from the show.
-Unsuccessful champions played the main game again.
-Later, an additional rule forced the champion to retire after five attempts at the bonus round.
+The contestant wins $100 for each villain passed, or $25,000 for completing the path.
+Since CBS had a $25,000 winnings limit in place for its game shows at the time, any contestant who completed the Gauntlet would retire as an undefeated champion.

+Originally, champions could remain on the show until they either lost in the main game or completed the Gauntlet.
+A rule change in August 1979 forced champions to retire after failing to complete the Gauntlet five times.

 The villains in the Gauntlet were, from start to finish: